-My dissertation research reveals previously unknown biological and social causes of individual differences in personality.
-The dissertation explores how individuals’ genes influence their social environments, and how this link between genes and social environment mediates the relationship between genetics and personality.
-I test the broad hypothesis that evolved psychological mechanisms produce neuroticism as an adaptive response to exclusion from social relationships.
+My research reveals previously unknown biological and social causes of individual differences in personality (Lewis, Al-Shawaf, Janiak, & Akunebu, manuscript submitted for publication).
+I explore how individuals’ genes influence their social environments, and how this link between genes and social environment mediates the relationship between genetics and personality.
+For example, I test the hypothesis that evolved psychological mechanisms up-regulate neuroticism as a functional response to exclusion from social relationships.
 Specifically, I propose that individuals who possess fewer phenotypic indicators of genetic quality are treated as less desirable social partners and disproportionately experience social exclusion.
-Consequently, they exhibit elevated neuroticism that guides their attention toward negative potential social outcomes, cognitively and affectively mobilizing them to protect their limited social opportunities.
+Consequently, they exhibit elevated neuroticism, which guides their attention toward negative potential social outcomes and cognitively and affectively mobilizes them to protect their limited social opportunities.

 To provide a more comprehensive understanding of the causal pathways between genetics and personality, I employ methods and analytical tools from multiple disciplines.
 For example, I conduct fragment analysis at the androgen receptor gene, a polymorphic locus associated with the development of morphological characteristics known to be desired in social relationship partners.
 Complementing these genetic methods, I assay salivary testosterone, a hormone hypothesized to be an endocrinological marker of underlying genetic quality.
 I collect kinetic indices of physical health and strength using a hydraulic dynamometer; assess morphological indicators of mutation load with medical grade calipers and NIH image analysis software; and administer psychometrically validated instruments for measuring personality and other psychological variables.